Home / Career Guides / Ultrasound Technician

 In prenatal care, technicians play a crucial role in monitoring the development of the fetus.
 They perform ultrasounds at various stages of pregnancy to check the fetus’s position, estimate gestational age, identify any abnormalities, and determine the sex of the baby.

-These professionals also capture images or video clips that can be given to the expecting parents.
+These pros also capture images or video clips that can be given to the expecting parents.
 It’s important to note that while they can capture these images, a qualified physician typically makes any diagnosis or interpretation of potential health issues.

 Technicians may also collaborate with radiologists, nurses, and other medical staff to coordinate patient care.
 In some settings, they may consult directly with the physician during the procedure to provide immediate imaging.